 How do you put a price tag on a relationship?

-At Divining Point, we don’t prescribe packaged deals based on a certain dollar amount, but instead we develop successful partnerships.
+At Divining Point, we don’t prescribe packaged deals based on a certain dollar amount.
+Instead we develop successful partnerships.
 We approach each engagement with fresh eyes and a goal to understand the client and their needs.
-We invest in our clients success and provide value that inspires our clients to reciprocate with continued business.
+We invest in our clients’ success and provide value that inspires them to reciprocate with continued business.

 We aren’t the cheapest.
 We don’t offer bargain prices just to throw something together, wipe our hands, and walk away from you.
 Our pricing reflects our respect for your business, our desire to see you succeed, and an agreement that we’re in this relationship to build a rock solid foundation for your brand.